Hi-PACE/hipace/docs/source/run/get_started.rst

     inputs_pwfa.rst
     inputs_lwfa.rst

-Both use realistic resolutions and run well on modern GPUs (as an estimate, each should take less than 5 min on 16 modern GPUs, e.g., nvidia A100).
+Both use realistic resolutions and run well on modern GPUs (as an estimate, each should take less than 5 min on 16 modern GPUs, e.g., NVIDIA A100).

 Additional examples can be found in ``examples/``.